 While we were attending a workshop on restoring windows at the Preservation Resource Center this morning, Xy went to the bathroom and discovered she was bleeding.
-My first thought was that she’s not pregnant after all, that her period just came late, and that yesterday’s test was wrong.
-But I understand that false positives are […]

 The eighth article about our renovation appeared in the Times-Picayune this morning.
 Continue reading Story #8

 Xy did a pregnancy test this morning, and it read positive.
 She say she doesn’t believe it.
 I think she’s just shocked into denial.
 I’m inclined to believe.
 I guess maybe we’re not shooting blanks after all.
 Cue transitional music…

 On August 23rd of last year, one week before Katrina, I started a letter to the CEO of Aetna (my insurer through my employer).
 I’m preoccupied with other matters now, so I doubt I’ll ever complete this letter, much less send it.